Glenn Druery: Minor Party Alliance

 Druery formed the Minor Party Alliance (MPA) which helped more than 30 minor parties and independents with advice and guidance regarding the complex political and electoral processes required for the preference harvesting scheme to work.
 The preference harvesting deals organised by the Alliance for the 2013 Australian Senate election resulted in the election of candidates who received only 0.2 percent (Australian Sports Party), 0.5 percent (Australian Motoring Enthusiast Party) and 3.8 percent (Family First Party) of the first-preference votes.
 His successes in giving effect to his scheme at that and other elections has resulted in Druery being dubbed "the preference whisperer".

 Druery became incoming Australian Motoring Enthusiast Party Senator Ricky Muir's senior adviser in July 2014, but was sacked by Muir less than a month later and escorted out of Parliament.
 Muir informed Druery by email that "You don't get along with the staff."

 During a 2017 ABC report, Druery said he has a personal vendetta against Pauline Hanson's One Nation, saying he has been directing micro party preferences away from One Nation since 1999.

 In late 2018, it was reported in The Age newspaper that Fiona Patten of the Reason Party had lodged a complaint with the Victorian Electoral Commission, stating that he had asked her party for an up-front fee of $5,000 to join his alliance of minor parties and to agree to a $50,000 fee for him for each member elected.
 In the complaint, Patten questioned whether Druery's cash-for-votes activities, as well as his activities as a taxpayer-funded adviser to Derryn Hinch, may violate state election laws.
 Victoria Police confirmed that the VEC had referred the matter to the crime command for assessment.
 Druery was never contacted by Victoria Police in regards to this matter and the matter was dismissed.
 Druery was later quoted in the Herald Sun as saying “it was a frivolous complaint that made Patten relevant as she faced political oblivion”.
 He also praised her “win at all costs attitude” saying Patten was one of his best students.

 On 16 November 2022, Angry Victorians Party party leader Heston Russell leaked a video to the Herald Sun of him to talking to Glenn Druery about a potential preference deal, declaring that the AVP felt the co-ordination of the group voting ticket system used by Druery was immoral and needed to be exposed.

+Druery's preference harvesting scheme was finally killed off when the Victorian Parliament abolished Group Ticket Voting for the Victorian Legislative Council (the last jurisdiction to use it) ahead of the 2026 Victorian state election.